 As we’ve previously discussed on the Klog, what you eat can have a huge impact on your skin, whether you’re dealing with acne or rosacea.
 When it comes to preventing clogged pores from getting worse, Zeichner recommends a low glycemic index diet, since “sugary foods promote inflammation in the skin.”
 He also adds that cow’s milk, and skim milk in particular, is associated with breakouts.

 When it comes to what ingredients you need to look for, you need acne-fighting acids like salicylic acid.
 “This beta hydroxy acid removes excess oil from the skin and exfoliates dead cells that block the pores,” says Zeichner.

-Cleansers like the Cosrx Salicylic Acid Daily Gentle Cleanser, which has 0.5% salicylic acid, can help remove dirt and oil.
+Cleansers like the Hanskin Pore Cleansing Oil [BHA], which has salicylic acid, can help remove dirt and oil.

 In addition to this acid-based cleanser, you can also use a cleansing water as a third cleanse to remove remaining impurities.
 Look for a low pH product that doesn’t irritate or strip the skin of moisture.
 The Son & Park Beauty Water has a pH of 4.5, and it contains papaya extract to exfoliate skin and rosewater to hydrate.
 If you’d rather use an acid toner instead of an acid-based cleanser, you can use a toner with salicylic acid, like the Benton Aloe BHA Skin Toner

 Just make sure you don’t go overboard with acids, since there is such a thing as over-exfoliating your skin.